-NexPoint has contractually agreed to limit the total annual operating expenses (exclusive of fees paid by the Fund pursuant to its distribution plan under Rule 12b-1 under the 1940 Act, taxes, such as deferred tax expenses, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses, and extraordinary expenses (collectively, the "Excluded Expenses")) of the Fund to 1.15% of average daily net assets attributable to any class of such Fund, respectively (the "Expense Cap").
-The Expense Cap will continue through at least January 31, 2025, and may not be terminated prior to this date without the action or consent of the Board.
+HCMFA has contractually agreed to limit the total annual operating expenses (exclusive of fees paid by the Fund pursuant to its distribution plan under Rule 12b-1 under the 1940 Act, taxes, such as deferred tax expenses, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses, and extraordinary expenses (collectively, the "Excluded Expenses")) of the Fund to 1.15% of average daily net assets attributable to any class of such Fund, respectively (the "Expense Cap").
+The Expense Cap will continue through at least September 14, 2023, and may not be terminated prior to this date without the action or consent of the Board.
 Under the expense limitation agreement, the Adviser may recoup waived and/or reimbursed amounts with respect to the Fund within thirty-six months of the date such amounts were waived or reimbursed, provided the Fund's total annual operating expenses, including such recoupment, do not exceed the Expense Cap in effect at the time of such waiver/ reimbursement.
-Additionally, the Fund may invest in securities issued by other investment companies and exchange-traded funds ("ETFs") that are advised by the Adviser or its affiliates, to the extent permitted by applicable law and/or pursuant to exemptive relief from the SEC.
-Fees and expenses of such investments will be borne by shareholders of the Fund.
-However, to avoid charging duplicative fees, the Adviser will waive and/or reimburse the Fund's Management Fee with respect to the amount of its net assets invested in underlying affiliated funds.
-The amount of this waiver will fluctuate depending on the Fund's daily allocations to underlying affiliated funds.
-For the fiscal year ended September 30, 2023, waivers for affiliated fund investments resulted in a 0.06% impact to the Fund's net expenses ratio.
-This affiliated fund fee waiver is expected to remain in effect permanently, and it cannot be terminated without the approval of the Fund's Board of Trustees.